neptune-ai/open-solution-mapping-challenge/README.md

 ## Network
 ### What Worked
 * Unet with Resnet101 as encoder.
-The approach is explained https://arxiv.org/abs/1806.00844 [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/unet_models.py#L315-L403) [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/neptune.yaml#L63)
+The approach is explained in the paper [TernausNetV2: Fully Convolutional Network for Instance Segmentation](https://arxiv.org/abs/1806.00844) (our [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/unet_models.py#L315-L403) :computer: and [config](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/neptune.yaml#L63) :bookmark_tabs:)

 ### What didn't Work
 * Unet build from scracth with Resnet34 and Resnet152 as encoder.
 Worked to a certain degree but failed to produce the very best results. [code](https://github.com/minerva-ml/open-solution-mapping-challenge/blob/master/src/steps/pytorch/architectures/unet.py)